Natural fermion mass hierarchy and mixings in family unification: Fermion Masses and Mixings

 From the above Yukawa interactions, we obtain the following down quark mass matrix.

-Note that all our Yukawa couplings, $h^u_{ij}$ and $h^d_{ij}$ are of order 1.
-The hierarchy in the fermion masses and mixings arises from the different degree of suppression coming from the ratio of the VEVs, i.e., $\epsilon$.
+We choose all our Yukawa couplings, $h^u_{ij}$ and $h^d_{ij}$ of $O(1)$.
+The hierarchy in the fermion masses and mixings arises from the different degree of suppression coming from the ratio of the VEVs, i.e. $\epsilon$.
+Hence, given the choice of particle content and symmetry, the hierarchy is technically natural.